Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |4   |rgbColorSpaceAvailable |Boolean          |FALSE      | -          |N/A                  |Indicates if the light's color can be set remotely by using the sRGB color space.|

 ### 2.11.
 HMICapabilities
-The definition of "HMICapabilities" and the setting example of TOYOTA are described below.
+The definition of `HMICapabilities` and the setting example of TOYOTA are described below.

 | No | Name          | Type   | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:           | :-:    | :-:       | :-:        |---------------------|-------------|